 Paul is a 71-year-old avid athlete and retired pilot who presented to the Centeno-Schultz Clinic in 2012 with a long-standing history of knee pain that had been refractory to conservative care.
 Paul had been evaluated by orthopedic surgeons and was identified as a candidate for bilateral knee replacements, which he declined.
 During a comprehensive evaluation and physical examination, it was noted that Paul had weakness in one leg and accompanying numbness.
 Paul had a 20-year history of low-back pain and had previously undergone discectomy.

 At Centeno-Schultz Clinic we do not limit our evaluation and treatment to a single joint as this would limit clinical outcomes.
 Rather we employ the SANS paradigm, and in Paul’s case we evaluated the nerves that powered the muscles in the knee.

 Want to Get Back to What You Love, Without Surgery and Medication?

-Paul underwent bone marrow-derived Regenexx stem cell treatment in addition to platelet lysate epidural injections for his lumbar spinal stenosis.
+Paul underwent bone marrow-derived Regenexx stem cell treatment for osteoarthritis in the knee in addition to platelet lysate epidural injections as a treatment for his lumbar spinal stenosis.
 He had a significant reduction of pain and increase in function as a result of the treatment and has returned full time to his passions.
 He has been an ardent supporter of our clinic and referred many athletes.